-Field trip: Northern Arizona
+Field Trip: Northern Arizona

 Students sit on the side of Montezuma Well taking notes.
 Montezuma Well is a sinkhole that formed when rock collapsed into a cavern beneath the surface.
-The water has a constant temperature of 76 degrees Fahrenheit and contains 5 species that are found nowhere else in the world.
+The water has a constant temperature of 76 degrees Fahrenheit and contains five species that are found nowhere else in the world.